CodethinkLabs/sandboxlib/HACKING.rst

 version scheme for this library.
 This is based on the `semantic versioning`_ and `PEP 440`_ schemes.

-For background on realising to the Python Package Index (PyPI), see: https://packaging.python.org/en/latest/distributing.html.
+For background on releasing to the Python Package Index (PyPI), see: https://packaging.python.org/en/latest/distributing.html.

 .. _PBR: http://docs.openstack.org/developer/pbr/